 The CA Wildfire and Forest Resilience Task Force, Private Landowner Assistance Work Group is exploring pathways to creating permanent or semi-permanent funding available for EFRTs.
 The goal is to fund entities, including RCDs, prior to a wildfire such that partnerships can be strengthened and organized for rapid post-fire treatment.
-Stay tuned for funding pathways for establishing and maintaining EFRTs.
+If your RCD needs funding for post-fire disaster recovery or to establish an EFRT, you can fill out this form.